Think you might have COVID-19? Traveling soon? Just want to be tested?

 Before returning to work, you must contact your employer for return-to-work instructions.
 You can request return-to-work documents and work accommodation letters through your online account.

-All our travel testing is currently performed by HealthPartners Central Laboratory.
+All our travel testing is performed by either our reference lab, ARUP, or our HealthPartners Central Laboratory.
+The performing laboratory location is listed on your COVID-19 test result report.